gini/gini-sdk-ios/doc/source/guides/common-tasks.rst

 Sending feedback
 ================

-Depending on your use case your app probably presents the extractions to the user and give her the opportunity to correct them.
+Depending on your use case your app probably presents the extractions to the user and gives them the opportunity to correct them.
 Yes, there *could be errors*.
-We do our best to prevent them - but it's more unlikely to happen if your app is sending us feedback for the extractions we have delivered.
+We do our best to prevent them - but it's more unlikely to happen if your app sends us feedback for the extractions we have delivered.
 Your app should send feedback only for the extractions the *user has seen and accepted*.
-Feedback should be send for corrected extractions **and** for *correct extractions*.
+Feedback should be sent for corrected extractions **and** for *correct extractions*.
 The code example below shows how to correct extractions and send feedback.

-.. hint:: Feedback should only be send for extractions which were seen and accepted.
+.. hint:: Feedback should only be sent for extractions which were seen and accepted.

 .. code-block:: obj-c